virrsa/NetworkAttackMonitoringTool/README.md

 This project creates and monitors the status of nodes in real time, given a file with the indicated nodes and attacks against the nodes.
+Nodes are stored in an undirected graph and node connections are bi-directional.
+Attacks are sorted and injected in chronological order.
+Any node with a firewall cannot be attacked and instead keeps a record of the attacks that it stops.

 Information that is contained within a node can be the following: